queso-lang/queso/SPECIFICATION.md

 let count = (list, predicate) -> filter(list, predicate).len
 [1, 2, 3, 4].>count(x -> x > 3) // 1
 // this is the pipe-access operator.
 Similar to extension methods.
-// It pipes the left operand into the righ operand's (which has to be a function) first argument.
+// It pipes the left operand into the right operand's (which has to be a function) first argument.
-// notice that reduce(list, ...) could also be written as list.>reduce(...)
+// notice that filter(list, ...) could also be written as list.>filter(...)

 // explicit conversions
 !!0 // to bool.
 Note: there is no `!!` operator, rather two `!` operators chained.